inoah01/Active-Aero-GitHub/README.md

 # Active-Aero
 (This is repo to house Arduino sketches from my Active Aero project)

-*Full status update with videos is in the works (at which point this will move to GitHub Pages), but for now, enjoy some photos :)*

 ### This is a spoiler that I am iteratively engineering (and collaboratively designing) for my friend's 1990 Ford Mustang GT that he is building
+*A full status update with more videos is in the works (at which point this will move to GitHub Pages), but for now, enjoy some photos and a quick clip :)*

 The idea first started out as just a simple sketch on the back of a notecard I had lying around . . .